kopanicakova/HINTS_precond/README.md

 	3.4   cd example

 ##### 3.5.
-Running numerical experiments: We have uploaded a dataset with 10,000 samples to test the devised HINTs preconditioners.
-However, a larger dataset was used to produce the results in the paper.
-You can generate the larger dataset by yourself and train the DeepOnets accordingly.
+Running numerical experiments:
+We have uploaded an instance of the dataset used for generating large-scale results to Zenodo, which can be downloaded from https://zenodo.org/records/10904349/files/NonNestedHelm3D_5000_1_32_1_0.0001.pkl?download=1.
+You can generate larger/smaller datasets by yourself using code.
 Note that by training DeepOnet using larger datasets, the HINTS preconditioner typically performs better (on average by 20-35%).
 To run the different examples, one can use the following commands:

 	3.5.1.
 HYPRE-AMG preconditioner: